2020 Summer URAP deadline: Monday, April 20, 2020

 URAP funds cannot be used to support research in a country subject to a U.S. Department of State travel warning.
 If safety issues exist in a research locale not on the Travel Warning List, the proposal must address the steps the Faculty Mentor will take to ensure safety.
 Any international travel must go through pre-departure requirements of the Office of Global Safety and Security.

 Faculty who have been awarded URAP funds but are still looking for a student RA will list advertisements in early November (for academic year projects) and mid-May (for summer projects.)
 To receive notification of when advertisements have been placed, sign up for the Undergraduate Research Weekly Blast.

 To apply, faculty mentors will submit an application through the URP Application system.

-2) For guidance on developing your application and mentorship plan, the following documents are provided to help you think about what approaches would work best for you/your student.
+1) For guidance on developing your application and mentorship plan, the following document can help you think about what approaches would work best for you/your student.
 We do not anticipate that you will need to address all considerations posed; we are trying to provide “food-for-thought” given a variety of mentor/mentee relationships and circumstances.
 It also will show you what the review committee will be considering (and why they are asking specific questions).

 2) Enter your application information on the URP website (<--click here for link)